 You say, "But having your name on a church roll doesn't make you a Christian, does it?"
-No. But Acts indicates that if a first century person was committed to Christ he or she was also committed to a local church.
-The Lord never intended for His people to be islands.
-He wants them connected to others who belong to Him, for their good and His glory.
+No. Faith in Christ alone does that.
+But the book of Acts shows us that if a someone was committed to Christ, he or she was also committed to a local church.

+By design, the Lord intends for His people to be connected, not only to Himself, but to each other, for their good and His glory.

 4. We can't see Christ, but we can see His Body (Eph 4:4, 11-13).
-When a person says, "Well, I love Christ, but I've got problems with the church," just think what he's saying.
-It would be like me saying to you, "I love you, but I don't like your body."
-I can't separate the two, can I?
+When a person says, "Well, I love Christ, but I have problems with the church," just think how those words sound to Christ?
+It would be like me saying to you, "I love you, but I don't like your body.
+Can't you fix it?"

-Friends, the church is Christ's Body.
+We can't separate the two, can we?
 Ephesians 4:4 says, "There is one body and one Spirit."
+So the church is Christ's Body.
 And Christ loves His body so much that He gave gifts to it, according to Ephesians 4:11-13, "It was he who gave some to be apostles, some to be prophets, some to be evangelists, and some to be pastors and teachers, to prepare God's people for works of service, so that the body of Christ may be built up..."

 You say, "But churches have problems."
 Yes they do.
-But think of it this way.
-Christ knows about the problems, yet He loves the church.
-And one very practical way we can show we love Christ is by demonstrating devotion to the church no matter what, for Christ's sake.
+But keep this in mind.
+Christ knows about the problems far better than we do, yet He loves the church.
+Which means, one very practical way we can show we love Christ is by demonstrating devotion to His church no matter what, for His sake.